 I have been hunting in Ontario my entire life, as I grew up in the southern agricultural areas with mixed smaller pieces of timber.
 Much different than 21 hours to my Northwest, where it’s massive untouched pieces of timber and the very northern fringe of small agricultural belts.
 Emo, Ontario is nestled on the US border and is right where that dream happens.
-It hold best of both worlds as big timber and cash crops meet.
+It holds the best of both worlds as big timber and cash crops meet.

 My brothers and I have been the keepers of the Big Game Record books of Ontario (FROW, Foundation for Recognition of Ontario Wildlife) for many years, so we have watched the incredible whitetail entries come in from these regions.
 A longstanding Ontario record harvested in the region measured an incredible 258 4/8 gross B&C non-typical inches.